Madoc/create-sbt-project/README.md

 In order to make it executable, you have to follow steps like these:

 * Clone this Git repository to your local machine, at a convenient location.
+  * Make sure that you clone the latest release version, which you can find at the Git tag named at the top of this document, unless you want to use a snapshot version.
 * Execute `sbt assembly`.
 * Copy the resulting file `target/scala-2.11/create-sbt-project-assembly-*.jar` to a convenient location for future execution.
 (The `*` in the mentioned path denotes the project version.)